shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 	...moreOptions
 })
 ```
-Previously the `element` value could be one of two things, a **DOM selector string** or **HTMLElement**.
-This works well for static sites and other cases when the element is loaded at build time and is not expected to change.
+Previously the `element` value could be one of two things: a **DOM selector string** or **HTMLElement**.
+These work well for static sites and cases when the element is loaded at build time and is not expected to change.
 But what about Single Page Applications ([SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA))?
 What any other situation that requires highly dynamic content?

 Shepherd 10 now supports a **callback function** that returns a DOM selector string, HTMLElement, undefined, or null as an `element` value.